kddnewton/kddnewton.github.io/_posts/2022-12-03-advent-of-yarv-part-3.md

 end
 ```

 The frame is executed for each of the elements in the array.
-Notice that some frames (like the `block`) can interact with their parent frames to look up things like local variables (in this example, the `sum` variable).
-Other frames (like a `method` frame, pushed any time a method is defined) cannot.
+Notice that some frame types (like the `block` frame type) can interact with their parent frames to look up things like local variables (in this example, the `sum` variable).
+Other frame types (like the `method` frame type, pushed any time a method is defined) cannot.

 Notice also that frames can have their own set of local variables that do not impact the parent frame.
 In this example, a space will be allocated on the stack for `double` when the block first starts executing, but it will not impact the parent frame's stack pointer.
-Then, when the block exits, it will go back to pointing at the stack before the block started executing (with the addition of the return value).
+When the block exits, the parent frame's stack pointer will still be below the locals that were allocated, effectively making those values invisible to the parent frame.

 ### Backtraces

 Rubyists also interact with the frame stack whenever an error is raised.
 If you fire up an `irb` session and raise an error, you'll see:

 ```
+irb(main):001:1* class Foo
+irb(main):002:2*   def bar
-irb(main):001:0> raise "an error"
+irb(main):003:2*     tap { tap { tap { raise "an error" } } }
+irb(main):004:1*   end
+irb(main):005:0> end
+=> :bar
+irb(main):006:0> Foo.new.bar
-(irb):1:in `<main>': an error (RuntimeError)
+(irb):3:in `block (3 levels) in bar': an error (RuntimeError)
+        from <internal:kernel>:90:in `tap'
+        from (irb):3:in `block (2 levels) in bar' from <internal:kernel>:90:in `tap'
+        from (irb):3:in `block in bar'
+        from <internal:kernel>:90:in `tap'
+        from (irb):3:in `bar'
+        from (irb):6:in `<main>'
         from /.../ruby/lib/ruby/gems/3.2.0+3/gems/irb-1.4.2/exe/irb:11:in `<top (required)>'
         from /.../ruby/bin/irb:25:in `load'
         from /.../ruby/bin/irb:25:in `<main>'